MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 > Microsoft Syntex is an add-on and requires users also to have a license for Microsoft 365.

 > [!NOTE]
-> For Government Community Cloud (GCC) organizations, pay-as-you-go licensing is not yet available.
-GCC organizations can continue to purchase and use per-user licenses until pay-as-you-go becomes available.
+> For Government Community Cloud (GCC) and Department of Defense (DoD) organizations, pay-as-you-go licensing is not yet available.
+Government organizations can continue to purchase and use per-user licenses until pay-as-you-go becomes available.

 ## Microsoft Syntex pay-as-you-go